 Lenalidomide is used to treat cancer.
-It is given by mouth.
+It is given orally (by mouth).

 - Feeling dizzy

 - Upper respiratory infection, bronchitis